-To the Abenaki Indians, Kennebunk meant “the long cut bank,” believed to be in reference to Great Hill that drops sharply to edges at the mouth of the Mousam River.
-Other Native Americans also lived in this area including the Penobscot, Passamaquoddy, Mi’kmaq, Kennebec, Pequawket, and Maliseet tribes.
-These people followed a pattern of seasonal migration, living near the coast during the warmer months of the year and moved inland during the colder months.
+To the Abenaki Indians, Kennebunk meant “the long cut bank,” believed to be about Great Hill that drops sharply to edges at the mouth of the Mousam River.
+Other Native Americans also lived in this area, including the Penobscot, Passamaquoddy, Mi’kmaq, Kennebec, Pequawket, and Maliseet tribes.
+These people followed a seasonal migration pattern, living near the coast during the warmer months of the year and moved inland during the colder months.

-The first European explorer to travel in the area was Bartholomew Gosnold, who sailed from Falmouth, England and reached what is now Kennebunkport in the spring of 1602.
+The first European explorer to travel in the area was Bartholomew Gosnold, who sailed from Falmouth, England, and reached Kennebunkport in the spring of 1602.
 In 1604, French explorer Samuel de Champlain visited the islands defining Cape Porpoise harbor, naming it “Le Port aux Isles,” meaning Island Harbor.

 Kennebunk was first settled in 1621 as a trading center, but in its early years was a part of the town of Wells.

-The area was formally claimed by England in 1622 and soon a number of settlers were living along the coast, and along the Kennebunk and Mousam Rivers.
-The first settlement was in the Cape Porpoise area and dozens of fishing vessels were working the waters along the Maine coast.
+England formally claimed the area in 1622, and soon several settlers were living along the coast and the Kennebunk and Mousam Rivers.
+The first settlement was in the Cape Porpoise area, and dozens of fishing vessels worked the waters along the Maine coast.
 Other early settlers were harvesting the abundant timber, building sawmills along the rivers, and farming.

-By the 1640s, coastal and inland land grants were being parceled out which were commonly referred to as “the Kennebunk Grants.”
-In the 1650s, the nearby Massachusetts Bay Colony asserted territorial claims over what is now southern Maine and promptly ordered the new Maine townspeople to build roads, schools, organize a militia, and pay taxes.
+By the 1640s, coastal and inland land grants were being parceled out, commonly referred to as “the Kennebunk Grants.”
+In the 1650s, the nearby Massachusetts Bay Colony asserted territorial claims over southern Maine and promptly ordered the new Maine townspeople to build roads, schools, organize a militia, and pay taxes.

 In July 1653, Kennebunkport was incorporated as Cape Porpoise under the government of the Massachusetts Bay Colony.

-After years of coexistence with the Native Americans, dissension arose in 1675 with King Philip’s War and a number of conflicts would occur over the next several decades.
-In 1675 the Wabanaki Confederacy began to raid English settlements along the New England/Acadia border in Maine in an effort to stop the tide of English expansion.
+After years of coexistence with the Native Americans, dissension arose in 1675 with King Philip’s War, and several conflicts would occur over the next several decades.
+In 1675 the Wabanaki Confederacy began to raid English settlements along the New England/Acadia border in Maine to stop the tide of English expansion.